Quanto deve durare un materasso? I segnali che ti dicono quando cambiarlo - JoyShop Materassi

 How long should a mattress last?
 The signs that tell you when to replace it

-In this guide, I'll explain the actual lifespan of different types of mattresses, how to tell if yours is still in good condition, and what you can do to make it last as long as possible.
+In this guide, I'll explain the actual lifespan of different types of mattresses, how to tell if yours is still in good condition, and what to do to make it last as long as possible.

 Not all mattresses age the same way.
-The material they are made from is the primary factor determining their longevity.
+The material it's made from is the primary factor determining its longevity.

-Memory foam tends to progressively lose its ability to regain shape after compression.
-Initially, the process is imperceptible, but after 8-10 years, the mattress begins to show permanent indentations in the most stressed areas—typically the lumbar region and shoulder.
+Memory foam tends to gradually lose its ability to return to its original shape after compression.
+Initially, the process is imperceptible, but after 8-10 years, the mattress begins to show permanent indentations in the most stressed areas — typically the lumbar region and shoulder.
 Foam density is the main factor: high-density memory foam (over 60 kg/m³) lasts significantly longer than economical low-density foam.

-100% natural latex is the most durable material of all.
-The natural elastic structure of latex maintains its characteristics much longer than synthetic materials.
-A good natural latex mattress, treated correctly, can last up to twenty years without significantly losing its support and comfort properties.
+100% natural latex is the longest-lasting material overall.
+The natural elastic structure of latex retains its characteristics much longer than synthetic materials.
+A good natural latex mattress, properly cared for, can last up to twenty years without significant loss of its support and comfort properties.
 Synthetic or blended latex performs less well in terms of durability.

 Quality pocket springs have excellent long-term resilience.
-Durability largely depends on the quality of the steel used and the number of springs: the more springs per square meter, the lower the load on each and the longer the lifespan.
-The overlaid comfort layers (memory foam or latex) tend to wear out before the springs themselves.
+Durability depends heavily on the quality of the steel used and the number of springs: the more springs per square meter, the lower the load on each and the greater the durability.
+The superimposed comfort layers (memory or latex) tend to wear out before the springs themselves.

-Interconnected Bonell springs are less precise in support and tend to give way more quickly in high-stress areas.
+Interconnected Bonell springs provide less precise support and tend to give way more quickly in high-stress areas.
 They also become noisier with age.
-If you have a traditional spring mattress, it's a good idea to start considering replacement around 8 years.
+If you have a traditional coil mattress, it's a good idea to start considering replacement around 8 years.

 More than looking at the years on the calendar, learn to recognize these signs.
 When you identify two or more, it's time to act.